LBF38/obsidian-syncthing-integration/README.md

 > The synchronization is done in real-time, using peer-to-peer connections.
 Therefore, all the devices you want to synchronize must be connected at the same time.
 >
 > To overcome this, you could setup one device as a relay server.
 This device will be always connected and will relay the data between the other devices, like a NAS or a VPS.

+## :memo: Documentation

+You can browse the current plugin's documentation in the [`docs` folder](./docs/).

+There, you'll find documentation about the plugin's roadmap, current features and other notes concerning the project.

+Feel free to open [a new GH discussion][discussions] if you need some help.

 ## :heart: Contributing